hansjoergkeser/beermat-appium-tests/README.md

 The idea for this project came up by one of the inspiring newsletters from Jonathan Lipps:<br>
 [Appium Pro Edition 3](https://appiumpro.com/editions/3)

-A lot of apps locally save items and certain data of their features in a sqlite3 database.
+A lot of apps locally save items and certain data of their features in a SQLite database.
 Having the debug build of the app, one can use SQL statements to manipulate these stored data before taking a screenshot.

 ### The app and the tests to make the screenshots